Semi-local string comparison: algorithmic techniques and applications

-\end{definition} Note that the ranges of the four score submatrices in \defref{def-matrix-score-split} are not disjoint: they overlap along the boundaries corresponding to $i=0$ and $j=n$.
-In particular, the entry $H_{a,b}(0,n)$, which gives the LCS score of the whole strings $a$ and $b$, belongs to all four submatrices.
-The ranges of the four seaweed submatrices in \defref{def-matrix-seaweed-split} are disjoint. \begin{example} \figref{f-score} shows the partition of $H_{a,b}$ and $P_{a,b}$ in \defrefs{def-matrix-score-split}, \ref{def-matrix-seaweed-split} by thin dotted lines.
-The string-substring, prefix-suffix, suffix-prefix and substring-string submatrices are respectively on the bottom-left, bottom-right, top-left and top-right.
-The elements of $H_{a,b}$ lying directly on the dotted lines are shared by the bordering submatrices.
-Note that the substring-string submatrices $H\subs_{a,b}$ and $P\subs_{a,b}$ are both trivial; this is due to the fact that the whole string $a$ is a subsequence of $b$. \end{example}

-The nonzeros of each matrix introduced in \defref{def-matrix-seaweed-split} can be regarded as an implicit solution to the corresponding component of the semi-local LCS problem.
-Similarly, the first three and the last three matrices can serve as an implicit solution to the respective versions of the three-way semi-local LCS problem.
-The combined number of nonzeros in the first three matrices is at least $n$ and at most $\min(m+n,2n)$; note that for $m \geq n$, this number is independent of $m$.
-Analogously, for $m \leq n$, the combined number of nonzeros in the last three matrices is independent of $n$.

-Both the full semi-local seaweed matrices, and the component seaweed matrices introduced in \defref{def-matrix-seaweed-split}, can be processed into an efficient data structure of \thref{th-query} for answering individual semi-local score queries.
+When talking about semi-local score and seaweed matrices, we will sometimes omit the qualifier ``semi-local'', as long as it is clear from the context.

 The definitions of score and seaweed matrices are not symmetric with respect to the order of the input strings.
-The precise relationship between score matrices $H_{a,b}$, $H_{b,a}$, as well as between their seaweed counterparts, is given by the following lemma. \begin{lemma} Given input strings $a$, $b$, we have
+The precise relationship between score matrices $\rH_{a,b}$, $\rH_{b,a}$, and between seaweed matrices $\rP_{a,b}$, $\rP_{b,a}$, is given by the following lemma. \begin{lemma} Given input strings $a$, $b$, we have

 for all $i \in \bra{0:n}$, $j \in \bra{0:m}$, and

 for all $\hi \in \ang{0:n}$, $\hj \in \ang{0:m}$. \end{lemma} \begin{proof} Straightforward by definitions. \end{proof}